IoTDevLabs/iot-educ/rpi/README.txt

    To run, type in:  python grove_buzzer.py

-grove-ultrasonic-piland.py - continuously read Ultrasonic Ranger and write to Pi Land to run, type in:  python grove-ultrasonic-piland.py
+grove-ultrasonic-piland.py - continuously read Ultrasonic Ranger and write to Pi Land To run, type in:  python grove-ultrasonic-piland.py

 -----------------------------------------------------------------------------------